nextcloud/announcementcenter/issue_template.md

 <!--
-Thanks for reporting issues back to ownCloud!
-This is the issue tracker of ownCloud, if you have any support question please check out https://owncloud.org/support
+Thanks for reporting issues back to Nextcloud!
+This is the issue tracker of the Nextcloud Announcement Center App, if you have any support question please check out https://help.nextcloud.com/

 This is the bug tracker for the AnnouncementCenter App.
-Find other components at https://github.com/owncloud/core/blob/master/CONTRIBUTING.md#guidelines
+Find other components at https://github.com/nextcloud/core/blob/master/CONTRIBUTING.md#guidelines

 To make it possible for us to help you please fill out below information carefully.
 -->